Mounjaro side effects guide and how to manage them

 Reduction in appetite

-Yes, Mounjaro does cause a reduction in appetite.
-Mounjaro as works by stimulating two hormone receptors: glucagon-like peptide-1 (GLP-1) and gastric inhibitory polypeptide (GIP).
-GLP-1 helps to regulate blood glucose levels, suppressing your appetite and slowing down the emptying of the stomach to keep hunger at bay.
-GIP supplements the effects of GLP-1 by additionally regulating the energy balance in your brain and fat cells.
+Mounjaro does suppresses your appetite.
+It works by stimulating two hormone receptors: glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
+GLP-1 helps regulate blood glucose levels by slowing down the emptying of the stomach to keep hunger at bay.
+GIP enhances the effects of GLP-1 by regulating the energy balance in your brain and fat cells.
 This is an intended effect of Mounjaro and is a contributing factor to weight loss.

 Nausea